How to Fix a Chipped Tooth?

 What to Do for a Chipped Tooth

-If you find yourself with a chipped, broken or fractured tooth, it’s important to visit Dr. Jefferies or your local dentist as soon as possible.
+If you have a chipped, broken, or fractured tooth, it’s important to visit Dr. Jefferies or your local dentist as soon as possible.
 If you wait, your chipped tooth could become even more damaged and require much more extensive treatment.
 Worse yet, the damaged tooth could become infected, resulting in serious health risks and possible tooth loss.

 Can You Treat A Chipped Tooth at Home?